evitanegara/Email-Campaign-Intelligence-Dashboard-using-Power-BI/README.md

 ### Country-Level Performance
 - Iceland delivered a perfect 100% open, click, and conversion rate, making it the top-performing country overall.
-- Vanuatu and Guinea followed with 20% and 11% conversion rates respectively, standing out as high-converting regions.
+- Vanuatu and Guinea followed with 20% and 11% conversion rates respectively, standing out as high converting regions.
 - Most countries recorded conversion rates under 10%, indicating that strong performance is concentrated in a few standout regions.

 ### Continent-Level Conversion Trends